m3g4p0p/from-html/README.md

 ### Assigning to the controller

-Instead of an options object you can also pass a boolean as a shorthand for the `assignToController` option:
+Instead of an options object you can also pass a boolean as a shorthand for `assignToController`:

 ```javascript
 class DisposableButton {